Yale-BIM/f21-assignments/assignment-2/README.md

     1. Creates a `cv2.SimpleBlobDetector_Params()` object with all of the parameters for an OpenCV blob detector.

-    2. Creates a SimpleBlobDetector object with the params from the previous step.
+    2. Creates a SimpleBlobDetector object with the parameters from the previous step.

-    3. Uses the detector to detect blobs on the `filtered_image` mask that is passed to the computer_keypoints_for_blobs() function.
+    3. Uses the SimpleBlobDetector to detect blobs on the `filtered_image` mask that is input to the function.

     4. Returns the detected list of keypoints.